 Agents and brokers in Texas are real estate licensees and are all overseen by the Texas Real Estate Commission.
 It is their duty and responsibility to know and understand the rules that govern their license and the way each of us may work with clients.
 So, it’s important to remember, that it’s not only what you say, but how you say it.

-If you have any questions, please reach out to me.
+If you have any questions, please reach out to me about intermediary in Texas real estate.
 I am happy to discuss the ways real estate is handled and how we may not only provide you with the results you are looking for but also do it correctly.
 This is something I like to talk to my sellers about in detail so that they understand Intermediary correctly from the beginning.
 I think it makes everyone feel more comfortable in the transaction should Intermediary come into question.

 Disclaimer: I am not an attorney and my opinions should not be considered legal advice.
 Any discussion regarding this topic in the comments does not create a client-agent relationship.
 If you are needing legal advice, please contact a competent real estate attorney.